Anouar1611/Anouar1611.github.io/tabs/about.md

 # MIT License
 ---

-**Currently a Software Developer at heyconnect GmbH 🛰🛰, interested on software programming, Java 11 OCP certificate enthusiast🤓, and Blogger of course 😀.
+**Currently a Software Developer at heyconnect GmbH, interested on software programming, Java 11 OCP certificate enthusiast🤓, and Blogger of course 😀.
 Some of my main skills :**

  - Java